PraxisLabs/praxis_aegirvps_ansible/README.md

 TODO / What this playbook doesn't do yet
 ----------------------------------------

-* Set hostname (not sure if this is wise)
+* Remove root mysql password seed after Aegir install.
+* Allow deploying without makefiles for eg https://github.com/pressflow/7
 * Install specific PHP version?
-* Allow deploying without makefiles for eg https://github.com/pressflow/7

 What this does not do
 ---------------------